 Where to Stay in St Augustine?

 Bed and Breakfast – Bayfront Marin House

-I was lucky enough to stay at the well-located, colonial Bed & Breakfast called the BayFront Marin House right in front of Matanzas Bay.
+I also stayed at the well-located, colonial Bed & Breakfast called the BayFront Marin House right in front of Matanzas Bay.
 My room was exquisite with fancy decor and had so many extras, including my very own electric fireplace and a body/rain shower that was out of this world!

 You can find many more photos of historic St. Augustine’s Hotel Ponce de Leon (aka Flagler College) on PointsandTravel’s photo album page

 Disclosure: This road trip to St. Augustine was sponsored by Florida Historic Coast, the official tourism board to St. Augustine.